Oldsmobile 98: 1949

+1950

 The 1950 Oldsmobile 98 repeated its 1948 precedent of previewing some of next years styling cues for the 88.
 The 98 was restyled after only two years.
 It was the first totally slab sided Oldsmobile and the first sedan with wraparound rear windows.
 A 4-door 98 fastback appeared for one year only in 1950 and was called the Town Sedan, selling only 1,778 units.
 Standard equipment included bumper guards, dual horns, parking lamps, dome light, rubber floor mats, aluminum sill plates, foam rubber seat cushions, chrome interior trim, lined luggage compartment and counterbalanced trunk lid.
 Deluxe 98 equipment included rear seat armrest, Deluxe electric clock, Deluxe steering wheel and horn button, special door trim and stainless steel wheel trim rings.
 Upholstery choices spanned nylon fabric, striped broadcloth or leather.
 Standard tire size was 7.6 in by 15 in.
 In 1950, Oldsmobile stopped naming the 98 series and so from then through 1996, with the exception of 1957 when it was called the Starfire 98, and in 1961 when it was called the Classic 98, it was simply known as the Oldsmobile 98.
-Sales of the 98 Holiday nearly tripled to 8263, approaching the 11,989 sold of the Club coupe.
-Given the rapidly growing popularity of the 2-door Holiday hardtop, 1950 was the last year for the pillared Club coupe.
+Sales of the 98 Holiday nearly tripled to 8263, approaching the 11,989 sold of the Club Sedan.
+Given the faltering popularity of the fastback designs that by the turn of the decade were regarded as outdated, and the rapidly growing popularity of the 2-door Holiday hardtop, 1950 was the last year for the pillared 2-door Club Sedan and the 4-door Town Sedan.
 Total sales set yet another record of 106,220.

+1951

 The 98 topped the Oldsmobile line again for 1951 with Three body styles available.
 The 4-door sedan and convertible came only with Deluxe equipment, while the Holiday hardtop was available with either Deluxe or Standard trim.
 The 98 standard equipment included bumper guards, cigarette lighter, dome light, rubber floor mats, stainless steel moldings, lined trunk, illuminated ashtray, foam rubber seat cushions and extra chrome moldings.
 Deluxe equipment was special rear door ornament, rear center armrests, Deluxe electric clock, Deluxe steering wheel with horn ring and special chrome trim.
 Upholstery choices were nylon cord, nylon cloth and leather.
 The pillared Club coupe was no longer offered.
 With the only choice in a closed 2-door 98 now being the hardtop, Holiday sales nearly doubled to 17,929 units.